 What to Pack

 Long-sleeved shirts and layers work best.
 You'll be just fine in casual (but stylish-looking) attire almost anywhere you go, especially if you don a confident attitude to go with the outfit.
-A good street style will take you practically anywhere in Los Angeles.
+A stylish street style will take you practically anywhere in Los Angeles.

 A mid-weight jacket will be enough on dry days.
 For rainy Los Angeles November days, bring an umbrella or a rain jacket with a hood.
 A hoodie may also come in handy for days when it cools off fast as the sun sets.